AdrianSkar/markdown/fcc_template.md

 - `Math.random()` generates our random number between 0 and ≈ 0.9.
 - Before multiplying it, it resolves the part between parenthesis `(myMax - myMin + 1)` because of the grouping operator `(   )`.
 - The result of that multiplication is followed by adding `myMin` and then "rounded" to the largest integer less than or equal to it (eg: 9.9 would result in 9)
-If our values were `myMin = 1, myMax= 10`, one result could be the following:
+If the values were `myMin = 1, myMax= 10`, one result could be the following:
 · a) `Math.random() = 0.8244326990411024`
 · b) `(myMax - myMin + 1) = 10 - 1 + 1 -> 10`
 · c) `a * b =  8.244326990411024`